Pat-Forde/Project-1-Clonee-Medical-Centre/README.md

 ![Services](assets/images/readme-images/services.png)

 A page listing the main current services offered by Clonee Medical Center.
-Image of a sick teddy bear used to convey a caring light touch.

-Same hero picture used here as on main page as it fits equally well and is consistent.
++ Same hero picture used here as on main page as it fits equally well and is consistent.
++ Image of a sick teddy bear used to convey a caring light touch.
++ Services listed in site colour scheme.
++ On mobiles and narrower screens image stacks on top of services list.

-# Future development
+## Future development

 I would add the following to future deployments:
 + Repcaptcha or similar to contact form to reduce risk of spam returns.
 This would require javascript not in the scope of the current project.